 Just calling memory foam 'a visco-elastic foam' might not leave you any the wiser, so think of memory foam like this: memory foam is both viscous AND elastic, it has both properties.
 You are probably familiar with the quality of elastic, you’ll know viscous too.
 Honey, for instance, is a viscous material.
 It’s the viscous property of memory foam, that honey-like property that resists your weight and it’s the elastic property that sees to it that your Dormeo Memory Foam Mattress returns to its original shape.

 The visco-elastic (or it can be all one word: viscoelastic) quality is temperature sensitive, which helps the mattress material respond to your body.
-This is one of the reasons an early adopter of memory foam mattresses was the medical profession, with memory foam being a particularly common fine in European hospitals.
+This is one of the reasons an early adopter of memory foam mattresses was the medical profession, with memory foam being a particularly common choice in European hospitals.

 Memory foam is a well-recognised mattress material now, but it hasn't always been the case.
 The material originated back in 1966 as a development by NASA.
 Not necessarily part of the Space Program it was developed to help improve the safety of cushions on aircraft.
 The foam, which was temperature sensitive, was initially referred to as ‘slow spring back foam’ and was created by pumping gas into a polymer matrix.
 It all sounds tremendously scientific, but essentially means that the pressure in the cells in the foam made it spring slowly back to its original shape!